cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## Define the Orderbook Indexes

-You defined the order books as indexed types in the store but you have to specify how this index is with the following code:
+You defined the order books as indexed types in the store but you have to specify how this index is defined with the following code:

 ```go
 // types/keys.go